Intermittent fasting is an eating pattern that involves regular fasting.

 - You can find all kinds of information and recipes on the chat forum of the official Fast Diet website.

-- There are also several books and cookbooks available for the 5:2 diet, including the original best-selling The Fast Diet book.
+- There are also several books and cookbooks available for the 5:2 diet, including the best-selling book called The Fast Diet.

-Bottom Line: There are many meal plans and recipes available on the internet for 500–600 calorie fast days.
-Sticking to nutritious, high-fiber and high-protein foods is a good idea.
+There are many meal plans and recipes available on the Internet for 500–600 calorie fast days.
+Sticking to nutritious, high fiber and high protein foods is a good idea.

 During the first few fast days, you can expect to have episodes of overwhelming hunger.
-It is also normal to feel a little weaker or slower than usual.
+It is also expected to feel a little weaker or slower than usual.

-However, you'll be surprised about how quickly the hunger fades, especially if you try to keep busy with work or other errands.
+However, you’ll be surprised at how quickly the hunger fades, especially if you try to keep busy with work or other errands.

 Additionally, most people find that the fast days become easier after the first few fasts.

 If you are not used to fasting, it may be a good idea to keep a small snack handy during your first few fasts, just in case you feel faint or ill.

 But if you repeatedly find yourself feeling ill or faint during fast days, have something to eat and talk with your medical professional about whether you should continue.